sense 1v

 Hanno cassato la decisione.
 (Umberto Eco, Il nome della rosa)

-cassàre : to dismiss
+cassare : to dismiss

 cas||re : (accento grave)

-Indicative mood (Indicativo) of the verb cassàre
+indicativo cassare.
+Indicative mood of the verb cassare

 Tempo semplice